typelevel/cats-effect/site/src/main/tut/tutorial/tutorial.md

 }
 ```

-Now you may think '_wait a minute!, why don't cancelling the client fiber
+Now you may think '_wait a minute!, why don't we cancel the client fiber instead
-instead of closing the socket straight away?_'.
-Well, cancellation will not have
+of closing the socket straight away?_'.
+Well, cancellation will not have effect
-effect until some new `IO` instance is evaluated.
-Normally the loop will be
+until some new `IO` instance is evaluated.
+Normally the loop will be blocked on
-blocked on the `IO` instance that contains the `reader.readLine()` call.
-Until
+the `IO` instance that contains the `reader.readLine()` call.
+Until that `IO`
-that `IO` operation is done the cancellation will not take effect.
-But then
+operation is done the cancellation will not take effect.
+But then again, we want
-again, we want the connection to the client to be closed right away.
-To force
+the connection to the client to be closed right away.
+To force the termination
-the termination even when the reader is waiting for input data we close the
+even when the reader is waiting for input data we close the client socket.
+That
-client socket.
-That will raise an exception in the `reader.readLine()` line.
-As
+will raise an exception in the `reader.readLine()` line.
+As it happened before
-it happened before with the server socket, that exception will be shown as an
+with the server socket, that exception will be shown as an ugly error message in
-ugly error message in the console.
-To prevent this we modify the `loop` function
+the console.
+To prevent this we modify the `loop` function so it uses `attempt`
-so it uses `attempt` to control possible errors.
-If some error is detected first
+to control possible errors.
+If some error is detected first the state of
-the state of `stopFlag` is checked, and if it is set a graceful shutdown is
+`stopFlag` is checked, and if it is set a graceful shutdown is assumed and no
-assumed and no action is taken; otherwise the error is raised:
+action is taken; otherwise the error is raised:

 ```scala
 import cats.effect.IO